plainblack/ving/ving/docs/subsystems/rest.md

 ##### id

-A unique id that will never change.
-It is a 36 character GUID (global unique id).
+A unique id that will never change, which is an encrypted string based upon the integer value stored in the database.
+The ID's always begin with a `v` and are safe to use as CSS ID's or Javascript object property names.

 ##### createdAt